toriwasa/clline-python-sample/memory-bank/systemPatterns.md

 ### Data Handling
 - Spark DataFrame as primary data structure
+  - Implemented in UserActionDataFrame with schema validation
+  - Property-based access through df property
+  - Strict schema checking in constructor
 - Strong typing with pyright
+  - Type hints on all function parameters
+  - Dataclass usage for domain models
-- Schema validation in constructors
+  - Iterator typing in SQLite reader
-- Property-based DataFrame access

 ### Code Organization
 - Clear separation of concerns